ibm-cloud-docs/sell/da-catalog-details.md

 1. Click **Add new** and provide a title and a description for the feature.
 1. Click **Save**.

-### Providing media
-{: #da-catalog-media}

-Providing links to high-quality images or videos helps illustrate what your product is, its value, and user benefits.
-The supported media types are images, videos in MP4 or WebM file format, and videos hosted on YouTube or Vimeo.
-To provide media for your product, complete the following steps:

-1. From the Product details tab, click **Add media**.
-1. Click **Add media** and select the media type, provide the media URL and a descriptive caption that indicates what the media illustrates.
-1. Click **Save**.

-Some examples of effective media include an introductory walkthrough of your product, an explanation of what your product is and why users might want to use it, or a comparison of certain features.
-{: tip}

 ### Providing your documentation URL
 {: #da-catalog-url}